lqhuang/awesome/topics/cloud.md

 - [knight42/krelay](https://github.com/knight42/krelay): A better alternative to `kubectl port-forward` that can forward TCP or UDP traffic to IP/Host which is accessible inside the cluster.
 - [STRRL/cloudflare-tunnel-ingress-controller](https://github.com/STRRL/cloudflare-tunnel-ingress-controller): 🚀 Expose the website directly into the internet!
 The Kuberntes Ingress Controller based on Cloudflare Tunnel.
 - [kyverno/kyverno](https://github.com/kyverno/kyverno): Kubernetes Native Policy Management <https://kyverno.io>
+- [cloudtty/cloudtty](https://github.com/cloudtty/cloudtty): A Friendly Kubernetes CloudShell (Web Terminal) ! <https://cloudtty.github.io/cloudtty/>
+- [Kubernetes WithOut Kubelet](https://kwok.sigs.k8s.io/): Kubernetes WithOut Kubelet.
+KWOK is a toolkit that enables setting up a cluster of thousands of Nodes in seconds.
+Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around on your laptop.

 ### App framework